1. Leave The City Behind

 Did you know that St. Ignace is the third oldest continuously occupied community in the United States.
 And, did you know that St. Ignace is one of the oldest Native American tribal gathering sites in Michigan and the Midwestern United States.
-Don't miss our annual celebrations which include the Native American Festival, Heritage Days and Rendezvous Pow Wow.
-Take a historical walking tour, visit our museums, Fort de Buade and Museum Of Ojibwa Culture and Gift Shop.
+Don't miss our annual celebrations which include the Native American Festival and the Rendezvous Pow Wow.
+Take a historical walking tour, visit our museums, Straits Cultural Center and Museum Of Ojibwa Culture and Gift Shop.
 Drop into shops such as the Lone Wolf Gifts, for a friendly lesson in native history and tradition.

 St. Ignace offers year round events for the whole family.
 Don't miss our “Michigan's Best” car shows and auto ralleys, starting in April and running right through until the end of September.
 During the summer we also offer nightly events and activities, seven days a week.
 How about an outdoor movies by the bay, free outdoor music concerts such as Live Music Downtown, Locals on the Bay and Bayside Live, Saturday night fireworks, wine tasting and much more.
 Check our events calendar for more information.